reshmamuthusamy/supermarketing_billing-_system/README.md

 # supermarketing_billing-_system
-  Supermarket billing system  is a simple mini project in C++, built as a console application w.
-It’s just a demonstration of the use of file handling and stream class in C++ language.
+  Supermarket billing system  is a simple mini project in C++, built as a console application .

   Features of this project: